dreamforce16/df16workshops/content/workshop/suggestion-box/index.md

 ## Create the SKChange Event and SearchBar Component
-We are creating 2 components namely the SearchBar and SuggestionList components which need to communicate with each other so as to implment the seach functionality.When employee types the searchkey in the searchbar, the Suggestionlist should be updated with relevant suggestions.This communicate will be done using Lightning Event.
+We are creating two components namely the SearchBar and SuggestionList which need to communicate with each other to implement the search functionality.When employee types the searchkey in the searchbar, the Suggestionlist component should be updated with relevant suggestions.This communication will happen using the Lightning Event.

 1. In the **Developer Console**, select **File | New | Lightning Event**
 2. For the event name, enter **SKChange** and then click **Submit**